Zakat on Gold and Jewelry

 - When one hoards it in quantities commonly considered in excess of ordinary accumulation.

-you can calculate how much you should pay pay zakat on gold, check our gold zakat calculator.
+You can calculate how much you should pay pay zakat on a gold check with our gold zakat calculator.

 Zakat on Silver

 As mentioned before, gold and silver are growing wealth in all forms.
 Therefore, both when they reach the “Nisab” are subject to zakat in all their forms.
 However, a plain silver ring for men, or a silver decorative sword hilt, and women’s jewelry have no zakat to pay.

 There are two types of deposited money in the bank;